Hi, I'm Dana Gonzalez, LCSW (she/her)!

 - Trauma-Focused Cognitive Behavioral Therapy (TF-CBT)

-I bring over five years of diverse mental health experience to my practice, with a deep commitment to delivering compassionate care and continually refining my clinical skills.
-My professional background includes working with youth and adults transitioning into housing programs, as well as providing school-based support to K–12 students navigating academic, emotional, and behavioral challenges.
-I have specialized in helping school-aged children and young adults process grief, explore identity, and adjust to major life changes.
-Over time, I have expanded my work to include providing care on an intensive outpatient basis, where I support clients in higher acuity settings.
-This shift has deepened my understanding of the importance of wraparound services and a systemic approach to care, particularly for individuals navigating complex trauma, family dynamics, and significant mental health challenges.
-My clinical experience spans a range of issues including anxiety, depression, complex trauma, family dynamics, suicidal ideation, attachment issues, and behavioral concerns.
+I bring over five years of diverse mental health experience to my practice, with a deep commitment to compassionate care and continual growth in my clinical skills.
+My work has included supporting youth and adults transitioning into housing programs, providing school-based support to K–12 students navigating academic, emotional, and behavioral challenges, and helping school-aged children and young adults process grief, explore identity, and adjust to major life changes.
+Over time, I have also provided care in intensive outpatient settings, which has strengthened my understanding of wraparound services and the value of a systemic approach, particularly for individuals facing complex trauma, family challenges, and significant mental health concerns.
+I have experience supporting clients with a wide range of issues, including anxiety, depression, complex trauma, family dynamics, suicidal ideation, attachment concerns, and behavioral challenges.

 My therapeutic approach is relational, flexible, and client-centered.
-I strive to meet each client where they are—whether that’s in their home, within their community, or in my office—offering care that feels accessible and affirming.
-I believe healing happens in the context of connection, and my services are tailored to the unique strengths, needs, and goals of each individual.
-My aim is to create a safe and collaborative space where clients feel seen, supported, and empowered to grow.
+I strive to meet each client where they are, whether at home, in their community, or in my office, offering care that is accessible, affirming, and tailored to each individual’s strengths, needs, and goals.
+I believe healing happens in the context of connection, and I aim to create a safe, collaborative space where clients feel seen, supported, and empowered to grow.
+I am committed to honoring and affirming people of all identities, backgrounds, and experiences, including LGBTQ+ individuals and families, and respecting the diverse cultural, spiritual, and personal contexts clients bring into therapy.
+My hope is that every client feels safe to bring their full self into therapy and knows they are deeply valued.

 A Few Things That Make Me, Me